Article

 These are just some of the differences between UI and UX designers, and then come product designers… This position requires a wider set of skills, from psychology to business development, marketing, branding, project management, and so on.
 Product designers often lead teams of UI/UX designers, but can also work alone on small startups.
 For further details, read our article product designers vs UI/UX designers.

-How do you know if your product needs a UI, UX, or UI/UX designer?
+Do you need UI, UX, or UI/UX designer?

 Designer